cecat/WeatherStation/src/genericAdaFruit/README.md

-a not-very-helpful manual from a group called 'ideaSpark' but there is a [getting started guide](https://www.amazon.com/ESP8266-Weather-Station-Getting-Started-ebook/dp/B01LFX8Z5W/ref=sr_1_3?crid=CWIBWFT59Q82) written by [Daniel Eichhorn](https://github.com/squix78) that you can get for Kindle that looks *very* good (as do his [github repositories](https://github.com/squix78)).
+a not-very-helpful manual from a group called 'ideaSpark' but there is a [getting started guide](https://www.amazon.com/ESP8266-Weather-Station-Getting-Started-ebook/dp/B01LFX8Z5W/ref=sr_1_3?crid=CWIBWFT59Q82) written by [Daniel Eichhorn](https://github.com/squix78) that you can get for Kindle that is *very* good (see also his [github repositories](https://github.com/squix78)).

 The instructions here are tested only on a Mac.